“The Shift from Alway to Always in the History of English”

 Iyeiri, Yoko.
 2014.
 “The Shift from Alway to Always in the History of English”, in Studies in Middle and Modern English: Historical Change, ed.
 Yoko Iyeiri & Jennifer Smith, pp. 29-47.
 Suita: Osaka Books.

-If you find it difficult to obtain this article, please feel free to write to me.
+If you find it difficult to obtain this paper, please feel free to contact me.

 (This is an article contributed to Studies in Middle and Modern English: Historical Change, the 4th volume of the booklet series of the Japanese Association for Studies in the History of the English Language.
 Some details of this volume are given on this page.)